Satish-421/terraform-1721march-2025/Day3/README.md

 	//We have declared an array of integers of size 5
 	//So we can store upto 5 integer values into this array
-	//golang array size if fixed
+	//golang array size is fixed
 	//array index starts from 0
 	//array index range is 0 to 4, total 5 values var arr[5] int